-Commencing the trek, you enter the Sagarmatha National Park, the country's first UNESCO natural heritage site.
-Within its pristine natural beauty, a forest of Rhododendron and Juniper plants is in its all-natural habitat.
-Despite the vegetation, you might see some wildlife such as Impeyan pheasant, bearded vulture, snowcock, and alpine chough.
+The first major destination is a renowned World Heritage site, Sagarmatha National Park, the country's first natural heritage site.
+Among its unspoiled beauty, you can see diverse plants such as Rhododendron and Junipers in their natural habitat.
+Alongside the area's beautiful vegetation, you could even spot some wildlife, such as the Impeyan pheasant, the bearded vulture, the snowcock, and the alpine chough.

-- Everest became famous after Sir Edmund and Tenzing Norgay summited it in 1953 AD.
+- Everest became famous after Sir Edmund Hillary and Tenzing Norgay reached the summit in 1953 AD.

 - Lukla Airport is one of the highest-altitude and most dangerous airports.
 Landing there can give you a sense of thrill and excitement.